haotianw177/site25/src/content/blog/mydesigner/index.md

 coverImage: './blog-placeholder-1.jpg'
 ---

-Through participating in McCloskey New Venture Competition, I joined MyDesigner to Consult on software development, product market research and development of the MVP prototype.
+Through participating in the McCloskey New Venture Competition, I joined MyDesigner to Consult on software development, product market research and development of the MVP prototype.